England squad for EURO 2020 announced - Full list

 “Yesterday afternoon when I had the conversations with those players, although they were disappointed, they understood,” Southgate said.

-The six players to miss out after being named in the provisional 33-man squad are: Aaron Ramsdale (Sheffield United), Ben Godfrey (Everton), Jesse Lingard (West Ham), James Ward-Prowse (Southampton), Mason Greenwood (Manchester United), Ollie Watkins (Aston Villa).
+The five players to miss out after being named in the provisional 33-man squad are: Ben Godfrey (Everton), Jesse Lingard (West Ham), James Ward-Prowse (Southampton), Mason Greenwood (Manchester United), Ollie Watkins (Aston Villa).

 England have their three group games on home soil in Group D, as they face Croatia, Scotland and the Czech Republic at Wembley Stadium.